consulo/consulo-dev.github.io/docs/tutorials/action_system.md

 ---
-title: IntelliJ Action System Tutorial
+title: Consulo Action System Tutorial
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->